CUH Logo

 Will I still be able to pick my child up when they are in the spica?

 Yes, the spicas are extremely strong and durable so you will not cause any harm by carrying your child or moving them around with the spica on.
 They will be a little heavier but the casting material is lightweight, so it shouldn’t mean the child is too heavy to carry.
 You can carry your child on your hip as normal.
-Support under the spica when lifting up.
-Never pick them up by the broomstick if present.
+Please support under the spica when lifting up.
+Never pick them up by the broomstick if present or under arms only.

 Will I be able to breastfeed my child?